Ziggy-Z/What-Drives-the-Price-of-a-Car/README.md

 * Prioritize purchasing newer model years with lower mileage and higher cylinder counts to capitalize on market demand for high-performance vehicles.
 * Pricing strategies should be reviewed and updated regularly, taking into account market conditions, competitor evaluation, and customer preferences.
-* Create customized marketing efforts that showcase inventory strengths such as low-mileage cars and advanced engine configurations.
+* Create customized marketing efforts that showcase inventory strengths such as low-mileage and high-performance cars.
-* Additionally, consider diversifying your inventory by stocking a variety of vehicle types, including sedans, SUVs, trucks, and hybrids.
-Analyze market trends and customer preferences to identify emerging trends and ensure your inventory aligns with changing consumer demands.
+* Consider diversifying your inventory by stocking a variety of vehicle types, including sedans, SUVs, trucks, and hybrids.
+* Analyze market trends and customer preferences to identify emerging trends and ensure your inventory aligns with changing consumer demands.

 ### 5. Conclusion: